realiotech/realio-network-docs/docs/02-fullnode/02-setup.md

 ```

 Once you have successfully created the service, you need to enable it.
-You can do so by running
+You can do so by running:

 ```bash
 systemctl enable realio-networkd
 ```

-After this, you can run it by executing
+After this, you can run it by executing:

 ```bash
 systemctl start realio-networkd